 Panther PAWPrints Newsletter

 Due to our new COVID protocols, we have to change up our normal monthly house meetings.
 This year, our monthly values are taught in each homeroom.
-November's value is GRATITUDE.
-During the month of November, students will race to see who can show the most Panther Pride by practicing our monthly value of being grateful and participating in Spirit Fridays by wearing their house t-shirts.
-The classroom that earns the most points will receive a special pizza party next month!
+February's value is KINDNESS.
+During the month of December, students will race to see who can show the most Panther Pride by practicing our monthly value of being generous and participating in Spirit Fridays by wearing their house t-shirts.
+The classroom that earns the most points will receive a special class party next month!

 Cold Weather Information

 As our Montana weather becomes colder and potentially more severe, it’s important for parents and students to remember to dress warmly and think smartly, especially when it comes to waiting for a school transportation vehicle.
 Everyone should be prepared for potentially severe weather conditions.
 Here’s what you need to know….

 * Parents/guardians always make the final decision as to whether or not it is safe to send their child to school.
 If parents decide to send their child to school when the weather is severe, the school will be open to receive them so long as we have not closed the school due to the severe weather.

 * In the event that the school is closed, our Panther families will be notified via text message.
 In addition, a message will be sent out via the media and our school Facebook page.

 * Parents and students should expect delays due to traffic and hazardous road conditions.
 This means a potentially long wait time for students at the bus stop.
 Students should be well prepared for extreme weather and have very clear instructions on what to do if the school vehicle does not arrive.
 Children should be escorted to their bus stop and parents should remain with them until the bus arrives.
 Parents should have backup arrangements in case of an emergency.
 That plan should be written down, communicated with children and the paper copy put into the student’s school bag.